4/29/2020

 speaker

-Yes, but just on that point, Alex, you know, we've been talking a little bit about what is going on with the issuance of debt.
-You know, Sean referenced on our call with us just the other day, you know, we're looking at $3.7 trillion of additional debt, of which we think we'll see a lot of coupon issuance associated with that against our Treasury complex.
+Yeah, but just on that point, Alex, you know, we've been talking a little bit about what is going on with the issuance of debt.
+You know, Sean referenced on a call with us just the other day, you know, we're looking at $3.7 trillion of additional debt, of which we think we'll see a lot of coupon issuance associated with that against our treasury complex.
 So we do believe that that is very optimistic for that business.
-So, you know, even though we're in a zero-rate environment, to your point, on the short term of Euro dollars, we are still seeing a lot of activity in the back end of the Euro dollars along with the options on Euros and across the Treasury complex.
+So, Even though we're in a zero rate environment, to your point, on the short term of Eurodollars, we are still seeing a lot of activity in the back end of the Eurodollars along with the options on Euros and across the Treasury complex.
 And again, the more debt we're assuming or issuing with coupons, we do feel that people will be needing to manage that debt.
-So there's a lot of positives.
-I'm not sure if Sean is going to get back on, but he'll elaborate more in a second.
-So why don't we go to the next question and we'll come back to Alex.
+So there's a lot of positives in that.
+I'm not sure if Sean's going to get back on, but he'll elaborate more in a second.
+So why don't we go to the next question and We'll come back to Alex.

 speaker